 \subsubsection{J1801$-$1417}

-The pulse shape looks similar to that of PSR J1751-2857 but it is significantly wider, i.e.~about 150\degr.
+The profile looks similar to that of PSR J1751--2857 but it is significantly wider, i.e.~about 150\degr.
 Also here, the PA is mostly flat, but the longer PA range appears to make it somewhat more reliable.
-It yields $\alpha=169\pm6$\degr\ and $\zeta=165\pm8$\degr.
+An RVM fit yields $\alpha=169\pm6$\degr\ and $\zeta=165\pm8$\degr.